lincolnanders5/ScreenCapture/README.md

 # Screenlapse
+![A demo recording of development of screenlapse.
+A desktop shows code being written over a few seconds of the gif.](mov/01-07-05-14.gif)

-A simple repo to create a recording of your screen using a series of screenshots automatically taken and sown together.
-Images are checked for noticeable changes in the images before being fully saved.
-All images will be saved in a relative `.scarchive` directory.
-Images can then be rendered into a video at a given frame rate or to a GIF with optional scaling.
+A simple gem to create a recording of your screen using a series of screenshots automatically taken in the background and sown together.
+Recordings can be exported as videos at a given frame rate or as a GIF with optional scaling.

 ## Installation
 Install it yourself as: